QuickBlox/QMChatViewController-ios/README.md

 - [Quickblox iOS SDK v2.0+](https://github.com/QuickBlox/quickblox-ios-sdk/archive/master.zip)

 # Getting started
-Example is included in repository.
+An example is included in the repository.
 Try it out to see how chat view controller works.

 Steps to add QMChatViewController to Your app: